 How do you store ginger cookies?

-You can store these cookies in an airtight container at room temperature, they will last for 1-2 weeks.
+You can store these cookies in an airtight container at room temperature, lasting 1-2 weeks.

 If stored in an airtight freezer bag, the cookies will last up to 2 months.